-A: Citation may vary based on the usage of versions (the first version, or the second version), and methods involved, such as the regular MLM methods, CMLM, ECMLM, SUPER, and P3D.
-Here is an example: "The GWAS was conducted by using the SUPER algorithm implemented in GAPIT R package (2.0)".
+A: Citation may vary based on the usage of versions (the first version, the second version, or the third version), and methods involved, such as the regular MLM methods, CMLM, ECMLM, SUPER, P3D, FarmCPU, and BLINK.
+Here is an example: "The GWAS was conducted using the BLINK model implemented in GAPIT R Software package (version 3)".